Table of Contents

 Therefore, be sure to choose an air purifier that is the right size to clean the air in the room, but also will fit comfortably into the space so that it can still work effectively.

-A common example is automatic monitoring.
-These air purifiers have sensors that continually monitor the quality of the air in the room by assessing the number of airborne particulates in a given area.
+- Automatic Monitoring: These air purifiers have sensors that continually monitor the quality of the air in the room by assessing the number of airborne particulates in a given area.
 Based on this, the device will automatically change its fan speed to provide the best cleaning power possible, while not running on a higher than needed power unnecessarily.

-Some more advanced machines will also have an air quality display, allowing you to know more about the air you’re breathing and to check that the air purifier is working.
+- Air Quality Display: Some more advanced machines will also have an air quality display, allowing you to know more about the air you’re breathing and to check that the air purifier is working.